 Here you go!

-All you have to do is follow a few simple steps.
+All you have to do is follow a few simple steps for cloud migration.
 So everything would run just perfect.

 A well-researched and thoughtful approach is the first thing that should be completed.
 Your business can benefit from moving to the cloud if the right things are done in case of efficiency, speed, and cost.